zhouyoujoin/vim-envconf/README.md

 # vim-envconf
+# this repository was forked from github.com/justin/env
-configure the vim environment automatically with a install script
+configure the vim environment automatically with a install script, just run the script install.sh:
+    ./install.sh